Sheri Weiner

 Legislative style

-- •Sponsored a resolution supporting the Office of Youth Safety and a long-term Youth Policy.
+- •Sponsored a resolution supporting the Office of Youth Safety and a long-term sustainable approach to Youth Policy.

-- •Introduced an ordinance to create a permit prioritization program for affordable housing and daycare projects.
+- •Introduced an ordinance to create a permit prioritization program for affordable housing and daycare development projects.

 Voting record